 Cost of Attendance and Financial Aid

-In fiscal year 2011, CSB/SJU students received more than $100 million in financial aid, including grants, loans, and work-study.
-Total financial aid awarded has more than doubled since 2001.
-Institutionally-awarded grant aid is the single largest source of assistance for Saint Benedict and Saint John's students, totaling nearly $60 million in 2011, and representing more than half of all financial aid awarded.
-Ten years earlier, institutional grants comprised only 45% of all aid received by Saint Benedict and Saint John's students.
-Together, institutional grants and student loans account for 84% of all financial aid awarded to CSB and SJU students (FY 2011).
+In fiscal year 2012, CSB/SJU students received nearly $110 million in financial aid, including grants, loans, and work-study.
+Total financial aid awarded has more than doubled since 2002.
+Institutionally-awarded grant aid is the single largest source of assistance for Saint Benedict and Saint John's students, totaling more than $60 million in fiscal year 2012, and representing nearly 60% of all financial aid awarded.
+Ten years earlier, institutional grants comprised only 49% of all aid received by Saint Benedict and Saint John's students.
+Together, institutional grants and student loans account for 83% of all financial aid awarded to CSB and SJU students (FY 2012).

 Revenues and Expenditures

 Like most other private colleges, Saint Benedict and Saint John's receive the majority of their operating income from student tuition.
 Tuition typically represents about 70% of budgeted operating income each year.
 Even though financial aid spending has increased significantly, both CSB and SJU have experienced substantial increases in net tuition revenue in the last decade.
 Between FY 2007 and FY 2012, total net tuition revenue per student at the colleges grew by 19%.